• How Much Does a Tummy Tuck Cost?

 If a tummy tuck is combined with another type of cosmetic surgery such as liposuction, this will add to the total cost of the procedure.
 In order to secure you as a patient, cosmetic surgeons sometimes over-promise and under-deliver, so be sure to research your doctor’s background thoroughly before proceeding.
 Take the time to look at tummy tuck before-and-after photos as well.

 But women considering abdominoplasty should keep in mind that without a commitment to lifestyle change, the benefits of a tummy tuck may be lost.
 These lifestyle changes include regular exercise and maintaining a healthy weight.
-Only in conjunction with other healthy habits can tummy tuck success stories become a reality.
+Only in conjunction with other healthy habits can your tummy tuck become a success story.